Destin Fleeing or Eluding Law Enforcement Attorney

 Here are a few areas to explore:

-- I will take the deposition of the arresting police officer and any other officers who were on-scene.
-I have a few reasons for doing this: (1) The officer will be forced to testify under oath, under penalty of perjury.
-If he testifies one way at the deposition, and then another way at the trial, I will impeach his credibility.
-(2) At the deposition, I will be trying to develop legal arguments that could lead to the filing of a Motion to Suppress or a Motion to Dismiss.
+- We will take the deposition of the arresting police officer and any other officers who were on-scene.
+We have a few reasons for doing this: (1) The officer will be forced to testify under oath, under penalty of perjury.
+If he testifies one way at the deposition, and then another way at the trial, we will impeach his credibility.
+(2) At the deposition, we will be trying to develop legal arguments that could lead to the filing of a Motion to Suppress or a Motion to Dismiss.
 This could lead to the charges being dismissed.
-(3) Depending on the circumstances, whether you were cooperative and polite, and whether you have a prior record, I will ask the officer, on the record, if he would raise an objection if the prosecutor and I negotiated a plea to a lesser charge.
-If the officer agrees with a reduced charge, it makes it a lot more likely that the State will offer a plea to a misdemeanor or a charge that is eligible for pretrial diversion.
+(3) Depending on the circumstances, whether you were cooperative and polite, and whether you have a prior record, we will ask the officer, on the record, if he would raise an objection if we negotiated with the prosecutor for a plea to a lesser charge.

 Either way, Flaherty Defense Firm will be with you, every step of the way.

 Call Flaherty Defense Firm at (850) 460-7470 if you have been arrested for Fleeing or Attempting to Elude Law Enforcement in Destin.
 We offer a free, confidential case review.